liqites/SDK/ClearInsight/doc/README.txt

 we supply two api methods to upload your kpi

-// you can pass KpiEntry or KpiEntry[] as parameter
+// you can pass KpiEntry or KpiEntry[],bool batch as parameter
-//
+// if batch = true ,all kpi entrie will rollback if error occurs
 a.
 CIResponse response = api.ImportKpiEntries();

-// you can pass KpiEntry or KpiEntry[] ,and callback Action<CIResponse>
+// you can pass KpiEntry or KpiEntry[] ,and callback Action<CIResponse>, bool batch
+// if batch = true ,all kpi entrie will rollback if error occurs
 b.  api.ImportKpiEntriesAsync();

 3.Full Example